Archives & Special Collections

 Using the Collections

-• Check all non-essential belongings (including coats, bags, purses, backpacks, briefcases, computer carrying cases, etc.) with staff for security purposes.
+- Check non-essential belongings (coats, bags, backpacks, purses, briefcases, computer cases, etc.) with staff.

 Reading Room Rules